anuthedeveloper/simple-coop-uploads-api/README.md

 ## simple-coop-uploads-api

-Simple PHP and Sql Server API to serve uploads for .NET cooperatives web applications
+Simple PHP and Sql Server API to serve uploads for web applications

 #### PhpSpreadsheet